grandadmiral-thrawn/metQC/_posts/2015-02-18-cumulative-precipitation-on-uplmet.markdown

 date: 2015-02-18T11:41:09-08:00
 ---

-Continuing with the previous work on the precipitation on CENMET, UPLMET, and H15MET, we looked at a few more cumulative courses of precipitation.
+Continuing with the previous work on the precipitation on CENMET, UPLMET, and H15MET (see the other posts for details, [such as](http://dataronin.github.io/metQC/2015/02/12/updates-on-snow-lysimeter-and-precipitation-on-uplmet-cenmet-and-h15met.html), we looked at a few more cumulative courses of precipitation.
 Basically, the implementation here is the sum of the daily precipitation over the courses of the water year from 10-01-YEAR to 09-30-YEAR + 1.
 What we see is that CENMET displays an inability to "catch up" in snow melt.
+What that means is, the total precipitation caught by the rain gage on the roof of CENMET is always more than the total precipitation caught by the lysimeter, which should be more since it gets both snow and rain!

 Note: for an update on this, check out [this page](http://dataronin.github.io/metQC/2015/02/28/post-adjustment-uplmet-cenmet-and-h15met.html)